-1. Analyze and explain the inherent characteristics of the great works of Western classical and vernacular music from 1750 through the present.
+1. Analyze and explain the inherent characteristics of the great works of Western classical and vernacular music from 1750 to the present.

-2. Describe and relate how the structure of Western music has changed over time relative to cultural circumstances. (assessed S2018 in F2020)
+2. Describe and relate how the structure of Western music has changed over time relative to cultural circumstances.

-1. Analyze and explain the inherent characteristics of Western classical music through active listening.

-2. Describe and relate how the syntax and structure of classical music has changed over time relative to cultural circumstances.
+Analyze and explain the inherent characteristics of Western classical music through active listening.
+Describe and relate how the syntax and structure of classical music has changed over time relative to cultural circumstances.

-1. Explain the methods, themes, values, and history . . . (assessed S2017 in S2018)
+1. Explain the methods, themes, values, and history of ethnomusicology as a field of study.